Pilot books for beginners to get a heads up on flying and obtaining a PPL.

 RELATED: Private pilot license study materials.

 Rod Machado’s private pilot handbook has at least two pictures or illustrations on each page to describe a topic transparently.
-It’s visible the effort the author put into creating this book.
+The effort the author put into creating this book is visible.

 The author’s teaching techniques and tips help beginner pilots remember new information to pass their PPL knowledge test.